2020 sturgeon spearing season off to a dicey start

-The 2020 sturgeon spearing season officially kicked off yesterday, with less than ideal conditions and if things don’t improve with some extended cold weather the DNR has a warning for spearers.
+(WFRV) – The 2020 sturgeon spearing season officially kicked off Saturday, with less than ideal conditions and if things don’t improve with some extended cold weather, the DNR has a warning for spearers.

 It’s been hit or miss for spearers across northeast Wisconsin and for those that plan to spear, the DNR warns of shifting ice conditions